Carlos González Ragel: Career

+González began exhibiting pictures of skeletal figures that he called "esqueletomaquia".
 González staged six exhibitions.
 He opened the first on February 16, 1931 with figures as skeletons in the Museum of Modern Art.
 The exhibition emphasized drawings and caricatures, from politicians to ordinary people.

-After González closed his photography studio, he spent his time painting, with periods of high production and others of inactivity.
+After the photography studio closed, he spent his time painting, with periods of high production and others of inactivity.
 Jose Franco said in an article published in World Chart in 1931 that González works are full of "satirical prints" with which the author makes a critical social and human aspects of the time using "metamorphosis and deformation reality."

 In 1936, González, suffering from alcoholism, first entered the Psychiatric Hospital of Malaga.
 After leaving the hospital, he and his wife Amalia went to Seville.
 However, his condition deteriorated again and he was admitted to the Psychiatric Hospital in Seville.